 Dozens of people piled into trucks serving as buses, and ordinary taxis above 20+ people from point-to-point, seated inside and on top of the vehicle!
 A motorcycle carried another motorcycle, a spectacle I’ve not yet witnessed before!

 People from CAR are known to have aggressive personalities.
-Want to test this … try taking a picture in Bangui and you’ll see this for yourself!
+If you want to test this, try taking a picture in Bangui and you’ll see this for yourself!
 I smiled as people yelled at me, acting as if I didn’t know better.

 My best guess for this personality trait is this was born out of struggle and tyranny.
 Which brings me back to the topic of … “What if?”

 As a spectacularly rich country, with plentiful resources, you have to wonder where the timber trucks are that lined the highways in Cameroon.
 CAR has the same mahogany forests.
 Where are the fruit plantations?
 What happens to the money the government gets from the uranium and gold mined in the country?
 Why are the majority of men in the country sitting around idly?
 With the incredible game parks in CAR, why hasn’t the country developed the tourism industry?
 The only viable tourist site within 3 hours of Bangui are the waterfalls, where once stood a lovely hotel and conference center.
 However, the rebels shot it up in 2003 … and it hasn’t “yet” been restored.
 This is a country of “some day”!!!

-I loved my time in the Central African Republic in ’18.
+I loved my time in the Central African Republic in 2018.
 The Hotel Ledger Plaza was much nicer than expected, which is impressive given that I’m a hotel snob.
-I hope to return to the CAR one day to visit their game reserves and to see this country realize their incredible potential.
+I hope to return to the CAR one day to visit their game reserves and to see this country realize its incredible potential.